gdr-98/SAD-Project-backend-code/README.md

   It is composed of 3 part: an android application, a central system and proxies.

-  Every part of the system is both publisher and subscriber and is decoupled with the usage of proxies.
+  Every part of the system communicates with the event pattern using technologies and methods such as JMS,Artemis and webhooks.

   For more info please refer to  documentation.

   Documentation at:

     https://github.com/AntonioEmmanuele/Models-Doc_SAD-Project-GGNA